 General

 Digital signatures in packages use the Digital Signature Origin part, Digital Signature XML Signature parts, and Digital Signature Certificate parts.
-Relationship types and media types relating to the use of digital signatures in packages are specified in Annex E. [Note: An example relationship from the Digital Signature Origin part to a Digital Signature XML Signature part is shown in §8.5.4.3. end note]
+Relationship types and media types relating to the use of digital signatures in packages are specified in Annex E. [Note: An example relationship from the Digital Signature Origin part to a Digital Signature XML Signature part is provided in §8.5.4.3. end note]

 [Example: Figure 12–1 shows a signed package with signature parts, signed parts, and an X.509 certificate part.
 The example Digital Signature Origin part has relationships to two Digital Signature XML Signature parts, each containing a signature.
 The signatures relate to the signed parts.